-Relative Date date filter you define a date range that does not remain static, but delivers a subset of the process instances in a rolling fashion, e.g. all process instances started/ended in the past seven days.
-For every day that passes, this range is automatically adjusted.
-To make it more clear, let’s take an example: today is the March 28th.
-If you set a relative date of the past three days, you get all process instances which were started/ended from March 26th to March 28th.
+If you want to cover previous time periods up the the current moment of time, you can use the ‘Rolling’ option.
+To clarify this option, let’s take the following example: today is March 28th.
+If you set a date filter in the last three days, you get all process instances that were started/ended from March 26th to March 28th.
 Now a day passes and we have March 29th.
 Applying the same filter now filters the process instances which were started/ended from March 27th to March 29th.

 The start and the end date filters are independent and can be applied to a Report simultaneously.
 However, be aware that each of these filters can only exist once.
 If for example you define a new start date filter when another one already exists, the second one will replace the first one.

 Also note, that reports with the end date filter applied, will consider only completed process instances.

 As an alternative way to create a start date filter, if your Report is visualized as bar or line chart, you can use your mouse to select the area you want to create the filter for.

 Process Instance Duration Filter allows you to only regard process instances whose execution from start to end took a certain time span for their whole execution.
 For instance, you can filter process instances that took more than three days or less than five seconds.
 Note: This filter shows only completed process instances, since the total duration of running process instances is not yet known.